 Agricultural and forestal lands in Frederick County contribute to the natural environment as well as add to the historic rural character and scenic quality associated with the community.
-Agricultural lands and forests provide economic benefits related to agriculture, forestry and tourism, and require minimal County services.
+Agricultural lands and forests provide economical benefits related to agriculture, forestry and tourism, and require minimal county services.
+In the Rural Areas, it is desirable that development be directed away from soils which are well suited for agricultural production.

 Frederick County has an Agricultural and Forestal District program supported by the Code of Virginia.
 This program allows landowners to voluntarily enroll their lands in a district which limits development.
-These districts are renewed every five (5) years but property owners can request that their land be removed at any time.
-The County has seven separate agricultural and forestal districts which contain a total of 11,281.37 acres.
+These districts are renewed every five years but property owners can request that their land be removed at any time.
+The County has six separate agricultural and forestal districts which contain a total of 10,744 acres.
 The use of conservation easements for the protection of agricultural and forestry lands is increasingly becoming popular and encouraged, in addition to participation in the County's Agricultural and Forestal Districts.

-GOAL: PROTECT AND PROMOTE FREDERICK COUNTY'S AGRICULTURAL AND FORESTAL AREAS
+POLICY: PROTECT FREDERICK COUNTY'S AGRICULTURAL AND FORESTAL AREAS AS A RESOURCE BASE ITS CITIZENS.

-- Evaluate the existing Agricultural and Forestal Districts program for effectiveness in helping preserve agricultural and forestry resources. - Encourage and promote opportunities that support the continued use of farmlands and the consumption of locally grown products. - Develop, promote and support voluntary measures to protect agricultural and forestry resources such as conservation easements, Purchase of Development Rights (PDR) or Transfer of Development Rights (TDR). - In the Rural Areas, development should be directed away from soils which are well suited for agricultural production.
+- Evaluate the existing agricultural and forestal districts program for effectiveness in helping preserve agricultural and forestry resources. - Encourage and promote opportunities that support the continued use of farmlands and the consumption of locally grown products. - Develop, promote and support voluntary measures to protect agricultural and forestry resources such as conservation easements, purchase of development rights (PDR) or transfer of development rights (TDR).